flaviu22/domtree/README.md

 ## Overview

 A C++ header only library for parsing a `HTML` source.
-It is designed to parse and represent HTML data structures.
+It is designed to parse and represent HTML/XML-like data structures.
 The class `CDomTree` represents the DOM tree and provides parsing functionality.
-The `CDomTree` class parses input data `HTML` into a hierarchical DOM tree structure, allowing manipulation and serialization of the data.
+The `CDomTree` class parses input data (HTML/XML) into a hierarchical DOM tree structure, allowing manipulation and serialization of the data.

 **Public Methods**

 **Parsing:**

 `void Parse(const std::string& data)`: Parses input data by copying it.
 `void Parse(std::string&& data)`: Parses input data by moving it.

 **Serialization:**